rajeshkondabala/MD-Simulations-Using-AMBER-ForceField/README.md

 **Installtion Steps**

-#Create a conda environment

-conda create -n md-gmx python=3.9 -y
+conda create -n md-gmx python=3.9 -y   #Create a conda environment

 activate md-gmx

-conda install conda-forge::acpype -y   #install ACPYPE for ligand topology generation.
+conda install conda-forge::acpype -y   #Install ACPYPE for ligand topology generation

 #############################################################################################
 #The user must either directly specify the GROMACS path in the MD_Setup_Protein.sh file or source it in the .bashrc file.